Tessa has always loved dogs. After their first dog died her parents did not want another dog. Te…

-She says that she is a dreamer, so she likes to make goals and work hard to get it.
+She says that she is a dreamer, so she likes to make goals and work hard to reach them.
 Her subgoal is to always be top 5 in any championships.
-Her main gold will always to win the gold medal.
+Her main goal will always be to win the gold medal.

 “Working with dogs is like a natural antidepressant.
 The bond you get with your dog by training together is unbreakable and so special that it is hard to explain”.